The thee “mini-seasons” feature rolling world premieres, American classics, four musicals and an outdoor Shakespeare production.

 Members can select one "mini-season," every single show with the "Get All Three" series or become a member of the "My Olney" Series, where they can put together a "pick your own" season consisting of any three productions of their choosing.

-The lineup includes the Contemporary Series ( Avenue Q, Colossal, I and You), the Family Series ( Once on This Island, The Little Mermaid, The Tempest) and the Classic Series ( The Piano Lesson, Awake and Sing!, How to Succeed in Business Without Really Trying).
+The lineup includes the Contemporary Series (Avenue Q, Colossal, I and You), the Family Series (Once on This Island, The Little Mermaid, The Tempest) and the Classic Series (The Piano Lesson, Awake and Sing!, How to Succeed in Business Without Really Trying).

 "After so many years of trying to serve ever-more diverse audiences with the same broad array of programming, we’re digging deeper for each audience and asking patrons to choose what they want and how they want it," artistic director Jason Loewith said in a statement.
 "We're offering a Classic Series, a Contemporary Series and a Family Series — so we can pursue each with great rigor and without apology."

-How To Succeed in Business Without Really Trying
+The season-at-a-glance follows: How To Succeed in Business Without Really Trying

 Book by Abe Burrows, Jack Weinstock, and Willie Gilbert